Fort Anne |

 (1776 - 1781), Jamestown

 Along with Beaver Tail Fort at Beavertail Point, these two Patriot forts were captured by the British in 1776, and used by them until 1779.
-They were also used by the French in 1780 and 1781.
+They were also used by the French Marines in 1780 and 1781.
 This was also known as Prospect Hill Fort (1) and as Beaver Head Battery.
-The current remains on Prospect Hill are of British construction, located just south of Fort Getty on Battery Lane.
+The current remains on Prospect Hill are of British construction, located just south of Fort Getty Road on Battery Lane, overlooking the West Passage.
 It has been restored as a 22-acre town park.
 Also located here are six observation stations from Fort Getty from World Wars I and II.

 Dutch Island Trading Post